9 February 2009

 Instead, we are having to listen the baying of a media pack incensed about bankers’ bonuses.

 However, if there was a “crime” committed by either of these two banks it doesn’t relate to the payment of bonuses.
-It is more likely to be that in April 2008 (Royal Bank of Scotland) and June 2008 (HBOS), the banks produced rights issue prospectuses which suggest that their boards of directors were either:-
+It is more likely to be that on 30 April 2008 (in the case of the Royal Bank of Scotland Group PLC) and 19 June 2008 (in the case of HBOS PLC), the banks produced rights issue prospectuses which suggest that their boards of directors were either:-

-(1) Incompetent (in that they did not know what the hell was going in inside their banks),
+(1) Incompetent (in that they did not know what was going in inside their banks),

 (2) Fraudulent (in that they knew, but chose to hide the information from shareholders).